-- All application materials, including transcripts and reference letters, must be submitted in English. - are submitted: ☐ Admissions application ☐ Application fee of \$50 USD (non-refundable) payable to Pacific School of Religion. ☐ Personal statement addressing application questions specific to your program. ☐ Sealed, official transcripts from every academic institution attended for all classes taken for academic credit, whether a degree was completed or not, including colleges, universities, seminaries, and professional schools.
+- All application materials, including transcripts and reference letters, must be submitted in English. - Applications are not considered complete, and will not be reviewed, until the following are submitted: - $\Box$ Admissions application - □ Application fee of \$50 USD (non-refundable) payable to Pacific School of Religion. - □ Personal statement addressing application questions specific to your program. - Sealed, official transcripts from every academic institution attended for all classes taken for academic credit, whether a degree was completed or not, including colleges, universities, seminaries, and professional schools.
 Sealed transcripts may be submitted with your application or sent directly to PSR from the school.
-An accredited baccalaureate degree is required for admission to all masters and certificate programs. ☐ (MDiv and MTS applicants who have not completed a baccalaureate degree or who do not have a minimum GPA of 3.0 may be admitted with provisional status.)
-An Mdiv, or equivalent, plus three years of post-masters ministry experience is required for admission into the Dmin program.
-A theological masters is required for admission to the CAPS program. ☐ Three typed letters of reference and completed reference forms.
-Sealed reference letters and forms, with a signature across the seal, may be submitted with your application or sent directly to PSR from the referrer. ☐ Curriculum vitae or resume of employment and other relevant experience (required for Dmin; optional and encouraged for all other programs).
+An accredited baccalaureate degree is required for admission to all masters and certificate programs.

+- (MDiv and MTS applicants who have not completed a baccalaureate degree or who do not have a minimum GPA of 3.0 may be admitted with provisional status.)
+An MDiv, or equivalent, plus three years of post-master's ministry experience is required for admission into the DMin program.
+A theological masters is required for admission to the CAPS program. - □ Three typed letters of reference and completed reference forms.
+Sealed reference letters and forms, with a signature across the seal, may be submitted with your application or sent directly to PSR from the referrer. - □ Curriculum vitae or resume of employment and other relevant experience (required for DMin; optional and encouraged for all other programs). - Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS)-Academic Module is required for international students from countries where English is not the primary language and/or applicants whose first language is not English.